Sunil-V-2k/Code_Blackout_Extension/README.md

 # battle README

-This is the README for your extension "battle".
-After writing up a brief description, we recommend including the following sections.
+This is the README for the extension "battle".
+After writing up a brief description, i recommend including the following sections.

 ## Features